byte-chan/ggxtool/README.md

 -	extracting files from archives: `ggxtool x <archive> [files...]`
 	-	with no files specified, all files are extracted
 	-	with some files specified, only those files (or files in those directories) are extracted
+-	decompressing archives in-place: `ggxtool decompress <archive> [files...]`
+	-	with no files specified, all files are decompressed

 All operations write the names of affected files to standard output.

 ## The archive format

 All fields are stored in little-endian byte order.
-This tool uses .NET's [BinaryReader][2] and should work on big-endian systems.
+This tool uses .NET's [BinaryReader][BinaryReader] and should work on big-endian systems.

-Because the reference implementation did it first, file names are encoded using the [Windows code page 932][3], also known as Windows-31J, which is a variant of the Shift JIS encoding.
+Because the reference implementation did it first, file names are encoded using the [Windows code page 932][CP932], also known as Windows-31J, which is a variant of the Shift JIS encoding.

 ### Header